mahmoudsalah296/sorting_algorithms/README.md

 a function that sorts an array of integers in ascending order using the Shell sort algorithm, using the Knuth sequence

 ### 101. Cocktail Shaker Sort
-a variation of the Bubble Sort algorithm
+a variation of the Bubble Sort algorithm which sorts values in both directions each pass through the list
 a function that sorts a doubly linked list of integers in ascending order using the Cocktail shaker sort algorithm